bfateen/NAMA/README.md

 The goal of this prototype is to test the technical feasibility of the core feature of the MVP first using a Microservice function, before building out the rest of the MVP.

-In the included sample, we are now using Generative AI (Claude via Bedrock) to analyze the text of a resume for a specific job an return the relevancy score and analysis to the user in seconds.
+In the included sample, we are now using Generative AI (Claude via Bedrock) to analyze the text of a resume for a specific job and return the relevancy score and analysis to the user in seconds.

 <img width="861" alt="frankenstein-prototype-architecture-diagram" src="https://github.com/user-attachments/assets/2069f7c2-c6c6-4088-8d14-1c254f61ed45">